QuantSysBio/SPIsnake/README.md

 - Detach from the screen session by pressing `Ctrl+a+d`.
 You can resume to the session to check the progress via `screen -r spisnake`

 ### troubleshooting
-In case you encounter an error with singularity that says `Write on output file failed because No space left on device`, go to the `/tmp` directory on `s1604-fs01` and remove the directory `conda/`.
+In case you encounter an error with singularity that says `Write on output file failed because No space left on device`, go to the `/tmp` directory on `s1604-fs01`.
+Remove the directory `conda/` **after making sure that is was created by yourself and modified recently**.
 Then, try again.

 ### Check job status
 Enter `squeue` on any of the nodes except the Mascot server to check which jobs are currently running.